edamame-load-test/edamame-db-api/README.md

 To Dos:

-- [ ] User authentication? (not needed for the moment due to port forwarding, no external IP will be exposed)
+- [ ] User authentication? (not needed for the moment due to ingress rule)
 - Need the following endpoints:
   - [x] `GET /tests` -> returns all the tests
   - [x] `POST /tests` -> creates a new test with either custom name or randomly generated name and script, and returns the test